Derekchili/Dereks-portfolio/README.md

 Wanted to design a webpage with my Portfolio so I can update it as I go with my projects, resume (not up to date) and contact information.

-spent a while tweeking excalidraw to get as close as I could to what I wanted.
+I spent a while mocking up an idea on excalidraw to get as close as I could to what I wanted the website to look like.

 I built this because I want to practice building webpages with content and make it useful on all platforms.